-Table 7.3: Instructions for creating a Web Server profile
+Table 6.3: Instructions for creating a Web Server profile

-Property Instructions

-Profile Name Input "Web Server Tutor" as the name of the Web Server profile.
+Property Instructions Profile Name Input "WebServerTutor" as the name of the Web Server profile.
 File Transfer Type Select Local Server.
 To deploy to a remote Web Server, select Remote Server, and then specify the FTP Port, FTP Username and FTP Password of the remote server.

-HTTP Server Input "localhost".

-Property Instructions To deploy to a remote Web Server, enter the IP address or machine name of the remote server.
 Server Type Select Microsoft IIS.
 If using WebLogic HTTP server, select WebLogic; if using WebSphere HTTP server, select WebSphere; if using JEUS HTTP server, select JEUS; if using JBoss HTTP server, select JBoss.

-HTTP Port Input "80".
+Property Instructions Server Input "localhost".
+To deploy to a remote Web Server, enter the IP address or machine name of the remote server.
+Server Port Input "80".
 If PowerServer is installed to WebLogic, then input "7001"; if installed to WebSphere, then input "9080"; if installed to JEUS, then input "8088"; if installed to JBoss, then input "8080".
-To deploy to a remote Web Server, enter the HTTP port of the remote server.
+To deploy to a remote Web Server, enter the HTTP or HTTPS port of the remote server.
 Web Root Path Click Browse to navigate to the path to the IIS Web site home directory (for example: C:\Inetpub\wwwroot).

-For detailed instructions about these settings, refer to Section 4.2.3.3, "Web Server profile settings" in PowerServer Toolkit User Guide.
+For detailed instructions about these settings, refer to Section 3.2.3.3, "Web Server profile settings" in PowerServer Toolkit User Guide.